- About the Major

 Follow on Twitter :

 Blackistone is a former sports columnist for AOL Fanhouse from October 2007 to March 2011 and an award-winning sports columnist for The Dallas Morning News from September 1990 to September 2006.
-He is currently a regular contributor to the sports page at The Daily, the first iPad newspaper.

 In 1981, he started his journalism career in earnest as a city reporter at The Boston Globe.
 In 1983, he moved to Chicago to write for The Chicago Reporter, a monthly investigative magazine on Chicago’s racial and social issues.
 In 1986, Blackistone joined The Dallas Morning News as a general assignment reporter on the city desk before joining the business page where he covered economics for several years.
 In 1990, after covering Nelson Mandela's U.S. tour, Blackistone moved to the sports page where over the next 16 years he covered the Summer Olympics, Super Bowl, Wimbledon, the World Cup, the Tour de France, the British Open, the NBA Finals, Final Four, national college football championship, NFL playoffs, Major League Baseball playoffs, world championship boxing matches and other events more than once.